sap-tutorials/Tutorials/tutorials/appstudio-onboarding/appstudio-onboarding.md

 [ACCORDION-END]

 ---

-Congratulations.
+Congratulations!

 With this, you have successfully completed the setup of SAP Business Application Studio.

----